ubclaunchpad/pinpoint/README.md

 Pinpoint is a membership application management service geared towards helping university clubs and hackathons decide on the best applicants out of their pool of candidates.

+See the project outline and minimum viable product in our [wiki](https://github.com/ubclaunchpad/pinpoint/wiki/Project-Outline).

 ## Project Structure

 The project is structured as follows: